 board of directors

-Ernestine L. Moore, Chair
+Ernestine L. Moore, Director

 Pasadena, California.
 Retired after 32 years as Vice President of Student and Learning Services at Pasadena City College.
 Subsequently served as District Director for California State Senator Jack Scott.
 Active on the boards of local nonprofit organizations including Pasadena Senior Center and Pasadena City College Flea Market.
 Member of the Education Committee of Pasadena NAACP.
 Past member and chair of the City of Pasadena Human Services Commission.
 Passionate advocate for community empowerment and youth education.

 Pasadena, California.
 Vice President and Chief Nurse Executive of Huntington Hospital.
 Previously supervised two neonatal intensive care units in Los Angeles, and served Huntington Hospital as Executive Director of Adult and Children's Medical Services and Clinical Director of Medical and Support Services.
 Has experience serving as a Board member with Ronald McDonald House and Focus One Community Credit Union.

 Pasadena, California.
 Retired (City of Pasadena, Mayor's Office).
 Graduated from the University of Southern California in Occupational Therapy, and worked as both a therapist and a public school teacher.
 She later served as Field Representative to Pasadena Mayor Kathryn Nack and Deputy to Mayor Bogaard.
 Betty has extensive experience as a nonprofit board member, including the Rowe and Gayle Giesen Trust, Pasadena Respiratory Health Foundation, Pasadena Child Health Foundation, Armory Center for the Arts, Pasadena Community Foundation, Five Acres, YWCA, Pasadena Educational Foundation, Pacific Oaks College and Children's School.